prasanna-in/injector/readme.md

-# Go Pacakage for Ptrace
+# Go Package for Ptrace